 5.2.3.
 Limitation of delegation of variants.
-Only Allocatable Variants of the selected IDNccTLD string that are Meaningful Representations of the name of the Territory in the
+Only Allocatable Variants of the selected IDNccTLD string that are Meaningful Representations of the name of the Territory in the Designated Language is eligible to be delegated (hereafter: Delegatable Variant or Delegatable Variants)

-Deleted: Therefore

-Deleted: A

-Deleted: Report .

-Commented [MOU1]: Moved to section 5.5

-Designated - Language is eligible to be delegated (Herearter, Delegatable Valiant of Delegatable Variants), Deleted: .
-These criteria shall be subject of the first review of the IDNccTLD string selection policy, as oreseen in Section 14 Review of policy for the selection of IDNccTLD strings.
-25 Deleted: 5 Notes and Observations For variants to be eligible for delegation, section 5,2.3 implies that all criteria apply and the :::······ Deleted: required documentation and support from the Significantly Interested Parties must be available Deleted: 6 for all requested variants before validation.
-The proposal is attempting to strike a balance between the legitimate need for variants of an IDNccTLD to avoid user confusion and the general responsibilities for the security and stability of the root by the need to limit proliferation of strings at the root level. .2.4.
+These criteria shall be subject of the first review of the IDNccTLD string selection policy, as foreseen in Section 14 Review of policy for the selection of IDNccTLD strings.

+For variants to be eligible for delegation, section 5.2.3 implies that all criteria apply and the required documentation and support from the Significantly Interested Parties must be available for all requested variants before validation.
+The proposal is attempting to strike a balance between the legitimate need for variants of an IDNccTLD to avoid user confusion and the general responsibilities for the security and stability of the root by the need to limit proliferation of strings at the root level.

+5.2.4.
 Impact of possible amendment of RZ-LGR.
-It is expected that the RZ-LGR be revised hroughout its lifecycle, because a new script LGR is being integrated or a revision of an xisting script LGR is being integrated into the Root Zone LGR.
-There may be a case where ne update in the Root Zone LGR does not support an existing IDNccTLD.
-In such a case, the elegated IDNccTLD(s), both the selected and delegatable variant(s), must be grandfathered.
-Deleted:) , 1 Taking on suggestion to put "designated" between brackets.
-For later discussion input from the Arabic cript/language community is needed on what the impact of this limitation would be.
-Section 14.3.
-Review of policy for the selection of IDNccTLD strings It is recommended that the policy Deleted: 5 vill be reviewed within five years after implementation or at such an earlier time warranted by xtraordinary circumstances.
-It is also recommended that the ccNSO Council initiates such a review by aunching a review group who will be tasked to review the ascertain whether the policy needs to be odated and advise the ccNSO Council on the proposed method for such an update.
-The scope and orking method of such a review must be determined by the ccNSO after consulting relevant takeholders, and consider the experience with the ccPDP4 process and relevant circumstances and evelopments with respect to IDN TLDs n the event such a review results in a recommendation to amend the policy, the rules relating to the outry code Policy Development Process as defined in the ICANN Bylaws should apply.
+It is expected that the RZ-LGR be revised throughout its lifecycle, because a new script LGR is being integrated or a revision of an existing script LGR is being integrated into the Root Zone LGR.
+There may be a case where the update in the Root Zone LGR does not support an existing IDNccTLD.
+In such a case, the delegated IDNccTLD(s), both the selected and delegatable variant(s), must be grandfathered.

+&lt;sup>24 Taking on suggestion to put "designated" between brackets.
+For later discussion input from the Arabic script/language community is needed on what the impact of this limitation would be.

+&lt;sup>25 Section 14.3.
+Review of policy for the selection of IDNccTLD strings It is recommended that the policy will be reviewed within five years after implementation or at such an earlier time warranted by extraordinary circumstances.
+It is also recommended that the ccNSO Council initiates such a review by launching a review group who will be tasked to review the ascertain whether the policy needs to be updated and advise the ccNSO Council on the proposed method for such an update.
+The scope and working method of such a review must be determined by the ccNSO after consulting relevant stakeholders, and consider the experience with the ccPDP4 process and relevant circumstances and developments with respect to IDN TLDs

-Final Report ccPDP4 - v6, 1 February 2024
+In the event such a review results in a recommendation to amend the policy, the rules relating to the country code Policy Development Process as defined in the ICANN Bylaws should apply.